-To reorganize the disk by putting files into contiguous order.
-Because the operating system stores new data in whatever free space is available, data files become spread out across the disk as they are updated.
-Large files may be broken into thousands of fragments, causing the read/write head to move back and forth numerous extra times to read the data.
+To reorganize the hard drive by putting files into contiguous order.
+Because the operating system stores new data in whatever free disk space is available, data files become spread out across the platters as they are updated.
+Large files may be broken into hundreds of fragments, causing the read/write head to move back and forth numerous times to read the data.
 A "defragger" or "optimizer program" rewrites all the files and stores them in adjacent sectors.
+See

-Windows comes with the DEFRAG.EXE utility, which can be activated by the Run dialog from the Start menu.
-Other popular defraggers, such as Diskeeper, offer enhanced capabilities.
+Windows comes with the DEFRAG.EXE utility, which can be activated from the Start menu.
+Other popular defraggers, such as DymaxIO, formerly Diskeeper, offer enhanced capabilities.
+The Mac operating system performs degragmenting automatically.

 Users Run the Gamut